Tada Never Falls in Love: Production and development

 The 13-episode original anime television series by Doga Kobo aired from April 5 to June 28, 2018.
 The series is directed by Mitsue Yamazaki, with series composition by Yoshiko Nakamura, character designs by Junichiro Taniguchi and music by Yukari Hashimoto.
 The opening theme is "Otomodachi Film" (オトモダチフィルム, Otomodachi Firumu) performed by Masayoshi Ōishi, and the ending theme is a cover of the Sambomaster song "Love Song" (ラブソング, Rabu Songu) performed by Manaka Iwami as her character Teresa Wagner.
-Sentai Filmworks has licensed the series and streamed it on Hidive.
+Sentai Filmworks has licensed the series and streamed it on Hidive outside of Asia while Muse Communication licensed the series in South and Southeast Asia as well as Taiwan ang Hong Kong.